buggyrace/buggy-race-about/docs/overview/step-by-step.md

 ### Decide how you want your students to work

 >  On their own machines, on hosted microservers like Pythonanywhere or repl.it,
-> or on your college or institutions's own server?
+> or on your college or institution's own server?
 > → [where to work?](../buggy-editor/running-where)

 ### Get the server running